UKGovernmentBEIS/beisics/README.md

 - a function for BEIS-like leaflet theme
 - an example template/ markdown layout
 - BEIS-like Shiny elements
-- a function for styling excel workbooks/csvs saved from R

 ## Resources
 - https://engineering-shiny.org/css.html